psiberx/cp2077-playground/README.md

 You can include a full or partial copy of the lib with only features you need in your mod.

 To prevent conflicts with other mods and / or shared lib, you must give your copy a unique namespace.
-For example, you can simply add your mod's namespace: `BaseLib` → `MyMod.BaseLib`.
+For example, you can simply use your mod's namespace or prepend with it: `BaseLib` → `MyMod.BaseLib`.

 ### Ink Playground